 What is it about pregnancy?
 No really…puking, swelling, aches, pains…and on top of all that your taste buds change?
 Who decided that was a good idea?

-I have a confession to make, I haven’t tried this blackened broccoli and shrimp recipe.
+I have a confession to make: I haven’t tried this blackened broccoli and shrimp recipe.
 I haven’t taken one bite of this recipe.
 Not even one teeny taste test.
 But I had plenty of helpers (a.k.a. my family) taste-test this recipe.

 You may have guessed, but I haven’t tried this recipe because I can’t stand shrimp.
 It wasn’t always like that.
 I liked shrimp until I was pregnant with my firstborn son.
 Ever since then, no shrimp and no coffee for me.

-Easy, Healthy Kid-Approve Meal
+Blackened Broccoli and Shrimp: Easy, Healthy Kid-Approved Meal

 It was that same firstborn son who inspired me to create this shrimp recipe.
 That crazy, adventurous, smart, amazing boy absolutely adores shrimp.
 Of course, that would happen!
 Broccoli and shrimp are two of his favorite foods.
 I wanted to make something special I knew he’d enjoy!